transientskp/tkp/documentation/getstart/tutorial.rst

 Run Celery workers
 ==================

-If you want to parallelize trap operations, you need to run a separate Celery worker.
+If you want to parallelize TraP operations, you need to run a separate Celery worker.
 This worker will receive jobs from a broker, so it is assumed you installed and started a broker in the installation step.
 Start a Celery worker by running::